Céline Dion's Son René-Charles Is a Budding Rap Star on SoundCloud

 "I woke up like dis.... #ChartTopper," he wrote on social media with the news that two of his The Weekndremixes had reached the first and second spots on the chart in all countries.

-His cover "Catwalks (Sidewalks Remix)" is a redux of The Weeknd's 2016 track and "Loft Music Remix" is from The Weeknd's 2011 debut mixtape, House of Balloons.
-He released the mixes under the name "Big Top."
+His "Catwalks (Sidewalks Remix)" features instrumental from The Weeknd's 2016 track and "Loft Music Remix" does the same with the star's 2011 song.
+He released the raps under the name "Big Tip."